rsoesemann/visualforce-table-grid/README.md

 ## Features: ##
 - Native Salesforce.com Look And Feel
 - Works as Standalone table grid or as an embedded replacement for Related List
-- Can replace Standard Lookup popups with <c:advancedLookup>
+- Works as replacement for Standard Lookup popups with <c:advancedLookup>
 - Works for Standard and Custom SObjects
 - Spreadsheet-like Cell-Editing
 - Delete Muliple records